 Please ensure cooking times are correctly set as over cooking may result in the FOOD catching fire and subsequent damage to your oven.

-When heating liquids, e.g. soups, sauces and beverages in your microwave oven, overheating the liquid beyond boiling point can occur without evidence of bubbling.
+When heating liquids, e.g. soups, sauces and beverages in your microwave oven, delayed eruptive boiling can occur without evidence of bubbling.
 This could result in a sudden boil over of the hot liquid.
 To prevent this possibility the following steps should be taken:

-- 1 Avoid using straight sided containers with narrow necks. - 2 Do not overheat. - 3 Stir the liquid before placing the container in the oven and again halfway through the heating time. - 4 After heating, allow to stand in the oven for a short time, stir or shake them again carefully and check the temperature of them before consumption to avoid burns (especially, contents of feeding bottles and baby food jars).
+- 1 Avoid using straight sided containers with narrow necks. - 2 Do not overheat. - 3 Stir the liquid before placing the container in the oven and again halfway through the heating time. - 4 After heating, allow to stand in the oven for a short time, stir or shake them(especially the contents of feeding bottles and baby food jars) again carefully and check the temperature of them before consumption to avoid burns (especially, contents of feeding bottles and baby food jars).
 Be careful when handling the container.